 The data which was acquired from the mass spectrometer over the course of the experiment is displayed in Figure 4.
 Five separate pulses are represented by the five different peaks.
 The final three peaks are identical.
 These represent pulses occurring once the catalyst has been saturated.
 Their purpose is to provide a baseline, enabling a back-calculation of the quantity of gas which is adsorbed in the initial two pulses.

-Nearly all of the active gas gets adsorbed in the initial pulse, while some is adsorbed during the second pulse.
+Nearly all of the active gas gets adsorbed in the initial pulse, while some are adsorbed during the second pulse.
 The total quantity of adsorbed gas can be figured out by integrating the peaks and combining this data with a known pulsed volume.
 The following equation is used to determine the present dispersion of the catalyst.

 Where D% is the percent dispersion, Fs is the stoichiometry factor (in this case 2 for diatomic hydrogen), Wa is the atomic weight of the active metal, Vads is the total volume of gas chemisorbed, 195 AMU for platinum, Vmol is the molar volume of the adsorptive (22.414 liters per mol), and M% is the percentage of active metal by weight (as grams of metal per gram of sample).

-A well-known standard which is used for Micromeritics Chemisorption instruments such as the Autochem II 2920, the studied catalyst (0.5 wt% Pt/Al2O3) has a reported dispersion of 35% ± 5%.
+A well-known standard that is used for Micromeritics Chemisorption instruments such as the Autochem II 2920, the studied catalyst (0.5 wt% Pt/Al2O3) has a reported dispersion of 35% ± 5%.
 36% was yielded by the percentage dispersion which was calculated using data collected by the mass spectrometer and MCCTC.

 More active species are adsorbed when the PC experiment is performed at increased pressures.
 Consequently, there will be a proportionally higher percentage of dispersion of the catalyst.
 It is commonly understood that catalysts acting at atmospheric pressure demonstrate a higher activity than that which they indicate at the increased pressures which are required for industrial chemical reactions.